jazzfan2/perpetualcalendar/README.md

 - Shell with awk: year number up to 5000000

 # How to use perpetualcalendar:
-In order to use perpetual calendar, supply the following command, with day, month and year as integers in respective order, for instance July, 4th, 1776 (example with the Python version):
+In order to use perpetual calendar, supply the following command, with day, month and year as integers in respective order.
+For instance, a query for July, 4th, 1776 (example with the Python version):

 perpetualcalendar3.py 4 7 1776

+gives the following result

+Gregorian : 4  July 1776 =
+Julian    : 23 June 1776
+It fell on a Thursday,
+and was day nr: 648857
+as counted from January 1 of Year 0 on the Gregorian calendar.
+1776 is a Gregorian leap year.

+Julian    : 4  July 1776 =
+Gregorian : 15 July 1776
+It fell on a Monday,
+and was day nr: 648870
+as counted from January 1 of Year 0 on the Julian calendar.
+1776 is a Julian leap year.

 # Author:
 Written by Rob Toscani (rob_toscani@yahoo.com).